 - Proprietary IronClad™ TopCover for unmatched structural stability and durability,

 - HDPE Anchor Strips to complete an impermeable seal with the sub-flooring, preventing build-up of ammonia and harmful bacteria.
 The sealed aspect is of utmost important to address the presence of ammonia.

 An investment that pays dividends

 ComfortStall® significantly reduces the quantity of straw, paper, cardboard, wood pellets or other bedding required.
-In addition, the reduction in bedding, cleaning time, and the lack of flooring maintenance required adds up to a significant reduction in costs.
+In addition, the reduction in bedding, cleaning time, and the lack of flooring maintenance required adds up.
+Mostly to a significant reduction in costs.
 Thus, a Return on Investment typically of less than one year.

 The choice of top equine vets

-ComfortStall® comes with an impressive 6 year warranty, including a life expectancy of at least 15-20 years.
-For more information and to get a quote, please visit www.haygain.co.uk
+In addition, ComfortStall® comes with an impressive 6 year warranty, including a life expectancy of at least 15-20 years.
+Lastly, for more information and to get a quote, please visit www.haygain.co.uk